Rosetta Stone Review: Does It Work For Learning French?

-I purchased the Rosetta Stone French course in order to figure out whether I’d recommend it to my students or not.
-My conclusion is yes, I recommend Rosetta Stone to my brand new and lower-beginners students.
+I purchased the Rosetta Stone French course in order to figure out whether I’d recommend it to my students.
+My conclusion is yes, I’d recommend Rosetta Stone to my brand new and lower-beginners students.

 Rosetta Stone review in a nutshell